Alternate Title: Carmel-By-The-Sea

 local TV news anchor at KSBW.

-rough cut of the film was publicly
+- On March 19, 2011 a rough cut of the film was publicly

 screened at Carmel's Sunset Center auditorium, the same place where the